naga-k/GaussianGalleria/README.md

 ## Overview

 This Gallery website features:
-- Grid-based homepage displaying 3D scenes
+- Grid-based pages displaying 3D scenes
 - Interactive viewer for each scene using Splat technology
 - Integration with NeonDB for data storage
 - S3 storage for 3D assets